-Try to get the same height or just below the camera lens.
+Try to reach the same height or just below the camera lens.
 Your photographer will always advise you on what is best for the portrait.
 However, if you are very tall, you are probably used to seeing photos of you taken from below.
 This can accentuate a double chin and is not the most flattering angle.
-So if you're really tall, there is one thing you can do: spread your legs as wide as possible.
-Yes, that's right, take that rock pose.
-This has the effect of shrinking you a few inches.
-It's much better to do that than to squat down a bit.
-Squatting down for a while is prone to pain.
-That's why a lot of people do this because it is a good workout for your muscles.
+So if you're really tall, there's one thing you can do: spread your legs as wide as you can.
+Yes, that's right, strike that rock pose.
+This has the effect of making you a few inches shorter.
+It's a lot better to do than to squat a little.
+Squatting for a while tends to cause pain.
+That's why a lot of people do this because it's a good workout for your muscles.
 However, if you are in pain, it will show in the photo and you will look terrible.
-So spreading your legs has the advantage that it is much more comfortable than squatting.
+So, spreading your legs has the benefit of being much more comfortable than squatting.

 8. Keep calm

 Easier than you might think.
 How much do you like yourself when you smile in a photo?
 Lips closed or lips open?
 If you're not sure, ask your photographer what you like best.
-He can take a few test shots and work with you to find out what looks best on you.
-Or take a few photos of yourself and ask friends and family.
+He can do some test shots and work with you to find what suits you best.
+Or snap some photos of yourself and ask friends and family.

 I've always found that asking someone to smile for the camera looks a little fake.
 It's not a real smile, and what I mean by that is you can't see it in the eyes.
 That's why I never ask people to smile.
 Either I try to make her smile or I ask her to think of someone or something that makes her laugh.
 That way I get a great response and a genuine smile.
 So if you think of someone or something funny while taking a picture, it will look much better and more natural.

 10. Look in the mirror just before you have your picture taken